 The details forming part of the extract of the Annual Return in form MGT- 9 inaccordance with Section 92 (3) of the Companies Act 2013 read with Companies (Managementand Administration) Rules 2014 as amended is annexed herewith as Annexure E' tothe Board's Report.

 SECURITIES AND EXCHANGE BOARD OF INDIA (LISTING OBLIGATIONS AND DISCLOSUREREQUIREMENTS) REGULATIONS 2015

-The Company formulated following Policies as required under Securities and ExchangeBoard of India (Listing Obligations and Disclosure Requirements) Regulations 2015 :
+The Company has formulated following Policies as required under Securities and ExchangeBoard of India (Listing Obligations and Disclosure Requirements) Regulations 2015.

 Your Company is committed to maintaining the highest standards of Corporate Governanceand adhering to the Corporate Governance requirements as set out by the Securities andExchange Board of India (SEBI).
 Your Company adopts high standards of Corporate Governancein all areas of functioning with strong emphasis on transparency integrity andaccountability.
 Your Company believes that Corporate Governance is an application of thebest management practices compliance of law in true letter and spirit and adherence toethical standards for effective management and distribution of wealth and discharge ofsocial responsibility for sustainable development of all stakeholders.

 In order to re-enforce the message on insider trading and to strengthen the existingsystem the company has implemented software tool viz; Trackin' provided by thecompany's Share Transfer Agent to track any share dealings by the Company Insiders in thesecurities of the Company.